Orbit Parametrizations for K3 Surfaces: Triply symmetric Rubik's revenge: Sym3(4)

 \subsection{Automorphisms}

 The automorphism group of the Hessian quartic surface is quite large.
 In \cite{dolga-keum}, Dolgachev and Keum identified a set of generators for the automorphism group.
-However, the relations between these are not known, and so we do not know a complete presentation for the automorphism group.
+However, the relations between these are not completely known, so a complete presentation for the automorphism group is still unknown.

 To connect with the earlier sections, we note that the maps $\psi$ are birational involutions (recall that they all are identical).
 In this case, each $\psi$ is also the same as the $3$-cycle $\Phi$ described in \S \ref{sec:rrauts} because of the symmetry.
 We described above the action induced by this involution on $\overline{\NS}(X)$: the divisors $H_1$ and $H_2$ are switched, and the $P_{ijk}$ and $L_{lm}$ are switched for $\{i,j,k,l,m\} = \{1,2,3,4,5\}$.
 Again, this is studied extensively in \cite{dolga-keum}.